vinodpatil2002/attention-from-scratch/README.md

    • Stacks multiple DecoderBlocks.
    • Applies a final normalization step before output.

+11. **ProjectionLayer**
+   • Projects the final output to vocab_size dimensions.
+   • Applies log_softmax for probability distribution.

 ## Usage

 • Import and instantiate these classes as building blocks for your Transformer.